matthewbub/wussup.chat/lib/auth_v3/readme.md

 # drop local db
 npx wrangler d1 execute auth_storage --local --command="DELETE FROM password_history; DELETE FROM verification_tokens; DELETE FROM refresh_tokens; DELETE FROM users;"

+# view schema
+npx wrangler d1 execute auth_storage --local --command=" SELECT sql FROM sqlite_master
+WHERE type IN ('table', 'index')
+AND name NOT LIKE 'sqlite_%'
+ORDER BY type DESC, name;"
 ```

 We're using Hono as an HTTP framework, and hosting on Cloudflare workers.
 First time here?
 Watch this vid: https://www.youtube.com/watch?v=H7Qe96fqg1M to get up to speed on Cloudflare Workers and Hono.